ni/grpc-teststand-api/README.md

     3. In **Execution**, set **On Run-Time Error** to **Run Cleanup**.
     4. In **Time Limits**, ensure that none of the properties are set to **Prompt for Action**.
     5. In **Preferences**, deselect **Prompt to Find Files**.
-2. (Optional) To run the example using a server-side TLS connection, add a trusted or self-signed certificate in the `certs` folder, then add the corresponding public and private keys in `server_config.json`.
+2. (Optional) Configure a server-side TLS connection or mutual TLS connection.
+Refer to [Encrypting Connections to the Server](Docs/Encrypt_Connection.md) for more information.
 If you do not configure a secure connection, the client and server connection is not secure.
 3. In Visual Studio, open `Server/TestExecServer.sln`.
 4. Build and run the solution.